glutanimate/review-heatmap/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've read and understood the [contribution guidelines](./CONTRIBUTING.md)
 - [ ] I've tested my changes against at least one of the following [Anki builds](https://apps.ankiweb.net/#download):
-  - [ ] Latest standard Anki 2.1 binary build [required for Anki-compatible 2.1 add-ons]
+  - [ ] Latest standard Anki 2.1 binary build
   - [ ] Latest alternative Anki 2.1 binary build
-  - [ ] Latest Anki 2.0 binary build [required for Anki 2.0-compatible add-ons]
 - [ ] I've tested my changes on at least one of the following platforms:
   - [ ] Linux, version:
   - [ ] Windows, version: